-And a core wound may need an impact that unfolds over many months before impacting like an emotional earthquake with a magnitude of 9 on the Richter scale.
+A core wound may need an shock that unfolds over many months before impacting like an emotional earthquake with a magnitude of 9 on the Richter scale.
 Like earthquakes, the deeper in our psyche these shocks occur, the greater the impact on our lives—and the stronger the impact needed to dislodge them.

 These emotional jolts can take several forms.
 Perhaps the most obvious are emotional shocks when we fall out with friends, family or work colleagues.